Curvature-dimension inequalities and Ricci lower bounds for sub-Riemannian manifolds with transverse symmetries: Introduction

 We also mention that for three-dimensional contact manifolds, the sub-Riemannian geometric invariants were computed by Hughen in his unpublished Ph.D. dissertation, see \cite{Hu}.
 In particular, with his notations, the CR Sasakian structure corresponds to the case $a_1^2+a_2^2=0$ and, up to a scaling factor, his $K$ is the Tanaka-Webster Ricci curvature.
 In such respect, the Bonnet-Myers type theorem obtained by Hughen (Proposition 3.5 in \cite{Hu}) is the exact analogue (with a better constant) of our Theorem \ref{T:BM}, applied to the case of three-dimensional Sasakian manifolds.
 Let us finally mention that a Bonnet-Myers type theorem on general three-dimensional CR manifolds was first obtained by Rumin in \cite{rumin}.
 The methods of Rumin and Hughen are close as they both rely on the analysis of the second-variation formula for sub-Riemannian geodesics.

 \

 \

 \textbf{Acknowledgments:} The authors would like to thank F.Y.
 Wang for pointing to our attention an oversight in a previous version of the paper.
 His constructive criticism has led us to improve the presentation and also add new results.
+We would also like to thank the anonymous referees for their careful reading of the manuscript and for several helpful comments.